 Are English Cream Golden Retrievers Legitimate?

 Yes, English Cream Goldens, as they sometimes go by, are true members of the Golden Retriever breed.
-This name typically covers dogs that are descended from European stock, especially those with ancestry in the UK, in which the coat coloration tends to be lighter.
+This name typically covers dogs that are descended from European stock, especially those with ancestry in the UK, where the coat colour tends to be lighter.
 They are not a distinct breed.

 It should be pointed out that pure white Goldens do not exist in canine breed standards.
-The coloration can vary from pale cream to golden.
+The colouration can range from pale cream to golden.

 Cost & Breeder Claims